aptos-labs/aptos-core/aptos-move/framework/aptos-token/doc/token.md

 <code>payee_address: address</code>
 </dt>
 <dd>
- if the token is jointly owned by multiple creators, the group of creators should create a shared account. the payee_address will be the shared account address.
+ if the token is jointly owned by multiple creators, the group of creators should create a shared account.<br/> the payee_address will be the shared account address.
 </dd>
 </dl>